AlphaLars/My-first-carousel/README.md

 # My-first-carousel
 This is my first carousel slideshow i conducted with html, css and javascript. any advice on how to make this more compact?

-if justed in your own project:

-Attribution: AlphaLars